 Many families face losing their homes each day because they are behind on their mortgage payments.
 A small financial crisis can cause you to miss a few mortgage payments.
 Once you are two or three payments behind on your mortgage, it may be impossible to catch up.
-Many mortgage companies demand full payment of the past due balance or they will foreclose on the mortgage.
+Many mortgage companies demand full payment of the past due to balance or they will foreclose on the mortgage.
 Let’s discuss bankruptcy and foreclosure in more detail and ways to stop foreclosure.
-Also, you may realize that exploring bankruptcy is the right choice for you foreclosure alternatives to bankruptcy to make the most informed decision.
+Through this, you can determine if bankruptcy is the right choice for you.
+We also have an article on foreclosure alternatives to avoid bankruptcy.

 What is a Foreclosure?